cmakride/Dominoes-Game/README.md

 1. Multiplayer
 2. Smarter AI
-3. User the option to change dominoe board/color
+3. User the option to change board/color
 4. Add (gameMode), first team to 21
 5. make gameboard scale to screen so can see the entire board